ln5/draft-linus-trans-gossip-ct/draft-linus-trans-gossip-ct.md

 - HTTPS clients and servers (SCT Feedback and STH Pollination)
 - HTTPS servers and CT auditors (SCT Feedback)
 - HTTPS clients and CT auditors (Trusted Auditor Relationship)
+- CT auditors and monitors (Trusted Auditor Relationship)

 # What to gossip about and how {#whathow}

 There are three separate gossip streams:

-- SCT Feedback, transporting SCTs and certificate chains from HTTPS clients to CT auditors/monitors via HTTPS servers
+- SCT Feedback, transporting SCTs and certificate chains from HTTPS clients to CT auditors/monitors via HTTPS servers.

-- STH Pollination, HTTPS clients and CT auditors/monitors using HTTPS servers as STH pools for exchanging STHs
+- STH Pollination, HTTPS clients and CT auditors/monitors using HTTPS servers as STH pools for exchanging STHs.

-- Trusted Auditor Stream, HTTPS clients communicating directly with trusted CT auditors/monitors
+- Trusted Auditor Stream, HTTPS clients communicating directly with trusted CT auditors/monitors sharing SCTs, certificate chains and STHs.

 ## SCT Feedback